Tulsa Zoo: Penguin Habitat

-The exhibit opened to the public in 2002.
-The penguin enclosure is the foundation of "Oceans and Islands", an exhibit area for the zoo that includes a naturalistic African penguin exhibit and a flamingo colony and also black and white ruffed lemurs.
-The design for the penguin habitat includes geo-thermal heating and cooling to regulate the water temperature for the warm water inhabitants.
-A "wave pool" or water action simulator, plus a rocky coastline setting, imitates their natural habitat.
-Special viewing windows were built into the wall of the exhibit for visitors to observe the penguins underwater.
-The exhibit currently holds 20 penguins and can hold up to 30.
+The Zoo's Penguin Habitat exhibit opened to the public in 2002.
+The penguin enclosure is the foundation of "Oceans and Islands", an exhibit area for the zoo that includes an African penguin exhibit, a flamingo colony, and black and white ruffed lemurs.
+A wave pool or water action simulator, along with a rocky coastline setting, imitates their natural habitat.

 African Plains

-The African Plains area of the zoo features a variety of animals including meerkats, giraffes, lions, aldabra tortoises, white rhinos, and African wild dogs.
-The zoos recently opened the Mary K. Chapman Rhinoceros Reserve, which replaced an older facility and hosts the zoo's two white rhinoceroses.
+The African Plains area of the zoo features a variety of animals including meerkats, giraffes, lions, aldabra tortoises, southern white rhinos, and African wild dogs.
+The zoo recently opened the Mary K. Chapman Rhinoceros Reserve, which replaced an older facility and hosts the zoo's two white rhinos.

 Children's Zoo

-The Children's Zoo has a contact yard where children can get up close with Nigerian dwarf goats, Southdown sheep, Katahdin sheep, earless American Lamancha goats, and Anglo-Nubian goats.
+The Children's Zoo has a contact yard where visitors can get up close with Nigerian dwarf goats, Southdown sheep, Katahdin sheep, earless American Lamancha goats, and Anglo-Nubian goats.
 There are also dexter cows, miniature horses, and Guinea forest hogs.
 This exhibit also contains the Australian Outback Area, which has red kangaroos.
 The Children's Zoo also includes North American river otters.